Jean Kelso Sandlin, EdD

 Her most recent research focuses on the perception of authenticity in blogs, and the use of GPS-enabled tools to enhance learning.

 Sandlin, J.K.
 (2016).
 Explaining ethics: Using the explainer genre to integrate ethics into advertising curricula.
-Journal of Advertising Education (in press).
+Journal of Advertising Education, Summer 2016, Vol 20 Issue 1-2.

 Sandlin, J.K.
 (2014) Geo-tagging and mapping in the cloud to foster research readiness and ethical cognizance in advertising students.
 Journal of Advertising Education, Fall 2014, Vol. 18 Issue 2.